 Which method is better?

 At the end of the day, it is your decision to make.
-With the right learning provider, you can experience and an equally rich program in an online or face to face setting.
+With the right learning provider, you can experience an equally rich program in an online or face to face setting.

 Enhance your professional development and leadership and or computer skills with courses at Odyssey Training.
 Odyssey Training delivers short courses for frontline staff and is dedicated to providing you with the skills you need to enhance your competitiveness.
 Odyssey Training offers both face-to-face and live online training courses.